 Picture lighting also depends on what the piece is made from.
 Photographs, oil paintings, and framed art beneath glass are all notorious for having problems with glare.
 The glare can be especially problematic when the piece is left to fend for itself in a room’s preexisting light.
 When dealing with any one of these, make sure to try a couple different options before you commit to a display space.

-Need to find a pro for your Framed Art Decor?Find Pros
+Ready to start your Framed Art Decor?Find Pros

 Lighting Inside Framed Art